Wildsong/arctic/README.md

 For Prometheus + Grafana in Docker, see the README in the prometheus/ folder.

+## Architecture

+### Content management

+This component recognizes how pathetic it is to not know what the dependencies are between feature layers and maps and apps.

+Use cases:

+1. I want to be able to confidently delete a service, knowing that it's not being used anywhere.
+2. I want notification of things that are broken.

+inventory_builder/ scans everything, at least once to initialize

+* portal_scanner.py scans for maps and layers in Portal
+* server_scanner.py scans for services in GIS Server
+* aprx_scanner.py scans for maps and layers in APRX files
+* app_scanner.py scans web appbuilder apps
+* Everything gets records in a database

+A python program

+* Watches for changes
+* Updates the database

+Web app

+* GraphQL backend talks to the database
+* A React front end visualizes contents of database

+### License management

+### Server management

 ## Set up

 ### Conda environment for Python packages